Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 Configure client authentication:

-sudo nano /etc/postgresql/12/main/pg_hba.conf
+sudo nano /etc/postgresql/16/main/pg_hba.conf

-Add this line for local connections:
+Add these lines for local and loopback connections:

 local all all md5